November 29, 2020 0 Comments

 This has got to be one of the most wonderful things about making our own clothes - you get to decide on the exact fit you want in your sweater, in each part of your body, and make it happen!

 In a world of fast fashion marketing that relies on convincing us that both our bodies and our existing clothing aren’t good enough knitting a sweater for yourself can be a radical act.
 Taking the time time to note your own measurements, carefully choosing yarn in a colour and texture you enjoy, swatching, slowly making something that will last not one season but many, are all ways of saying that your body, in that moment, is worthy of love and time and attention.
 Our bodies deserve that.

 We all either have particular a style, colours, or clothes that we feel comfortable and good in, and being able to make your own sweaters means that you can create the exact garment that fits in with your existing wardrobe.
 It might be a sweater that you can layer over a flannel shirt and jeans, or a maxi-dress or dramatic trousers… or simply one to throw over pjs on long weekend mornings!
-One hand knit sweater can do all of these things.
+One handy knit sweater can do all of these things.
 We also think it’s more than fine to make another!